How & Why to Teach English in Japan in 2026

 English teacher in Japan

 Teaching in Japan is a great way to do that without spending more time or money.
-You will practice native speakers in natural settings.
+You will practice with native speakers in natural settings.

 You can also take a NAT or JLPT test to earn a certificate that proves your Japanese proficiency.

-Two biggest disadvantages
+The two biggest disadvantages

 Even though there are some known advantages, you should know some drawbacks before diving into them.